commoncode/git-masterclass-activity-1/README.md

 <details><summary>Show me how</summary>

+    # Rebase feature_1 into master
+    git checkout master
+    git rebase feature_1
+    ## Commits G and C' conflict - however we want C' as our latest change.
+Open up your idea and select C' change
+    ## Open up your idea and select C.
+    git rebase --skip
+    ## Commit H conflicts with feature_1 current state.
+Select H' change over feature_1.
+    git add .
+    git rebase --contiue

+    # Squash J into I
     git checkout feature_1
-    git rebase -i HEAD~2
+    git rebase -i HEAD~6
     # in the rebase file, change line three to: squash 0d45141 J - incredible
     # in the commmit message file make the commit text: I+J - understanding and incredible

-    # now rebasing the branch onto master (could also rebase on branch and then FF merge)
-    git checkout master

-    # Commits G and C' conflict - however we want C' as our latest change (wasn't specified)
-    git rebase feature_1 -X ours

 </details>

 ## Discussion Points
 - Did you arrive at the expected structure?
-- What might be some other methods of acheiving the same result?
+- What might be some other methods of acheiving the same resu